 Eligibility for the list covers areas including:

-• Age.
+Age.
 The company is less than 10 years old, with few exceptions in circumstances such as bootstrapped or academic/philanthropic projects that have spun out to become startups.
+Mature incumbents are generally not eligible as this list is focused on young and fast growing start-ups.

-• Geography.
-Headquartered in Latin America and the Caribbean, or predominately focused on Latin America and the Caribbean market (e.g. > 80% revenue/customers)
+Geography.
+Headquartered in the USA or Canada, or predominately focused on these markets (e.g. > 80% revenue/customers)

-Governments and the media, institutions and investors, schools and educators, influencers and talented leaders from across North America and around the world look to HolonIQ’s North America EdTech 100 as the benchmark for education innovation in the region.
-Applications close 19 November 2021.
+Governments and the media, institutions and investors, schools and educators, influencers and talented leaders from across North America and around the world look to HolonIQ’s North America EdTech 200 as the benchmark for education innovation in the region.

 In 2020, HolonIQ’s Education Intelligence Unit evaluated 1000+ submissions from across the United States and Canada, powered by data and insights from our Impact Intelligence Platform and local experts.
 Each organization was assessed using our proprietary scoring engine and following HolonIQ’s startup scoring rubric.
 Our normalization algorithm ensures that individual scoring bias is eliminated to create an equitable baseline and allows experts to review their own ‘scoring fingerprint’ relative to other experts.
 HolonIQ’s startup scoring rubric covers the following dimensions: